bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Merge with previous section?-->

+TODO: Improve description of ectopic folding frequency
+TODO: Select panels to include about frequency of ectopic folding

 To better understand the mechanisms of ectopic folding, we analyzed the phenomenon more broadly in our datasets and found that ectopic folds may also occur in embryos with a cephalic furrow (*i.e.*, *btd* or *eve* heterozygotes, *prd* hetero- or homozygotes, and wildtype).
 These ectopic folds, however, differ from the ectopic folds of cephalic mutants in two key aspects.
 While the frequency of ectopic folding is high in cephalic furrow mutants (>93%)---nearly every *btd* and *eve* homozygote shows one or more ectopic folds per embryo side (2.0±1.0 and 1.8±0.6, respectively) ({@fig:ectopic-folding}b, {@fig:features}a)---the frequency of ectopic folding in the other embryos is lower, ranging between 12% (*eve* heterozygotes) and 80% (wildtype embryos) ({@tbl:stats}).